×

 Are healthcare and health insurance expensive in Hungary?

 "Healthcare and health insurance in Hungary can be expensive, depending on the type of coverage and services needed.
 Public healthcare is generally more affordable than private healthcare, but it may not cover all medical needs.
 Private health insurance can be expensive, but it can provide more comprehensive coverage.
-Additionally, many employers offer health insurance plans to their employees, which can help to reduce the cost of healthcare," said one expat living in Hungary.
+Additionally, many employers offer health insurance plans to their employees, which can help to reduce the cost of healthcare," remarked one expat in Hungary.

 View More Answers